First things first, do not panic.

 What To Look For in a WordPress File Comparison?

-Look for files which are typically not included in the WordPress installation.
+Look for files which are not part of the WordPress core.
 Most infections add files to the root of the WordPress installation or to the wp-content directory.
 If the hack is a result of a vulnerable plugin, the files of the plugin might have been modified.

-Finding the Infection Automatically with a WordPress Plugin
+Finding the Infection Automatically with a WordPress Service

 These plugins have a limited list of malware signatures that they look for.
 Hence if your hack is not a common WordPress hack, or is not popular yet these plugins might fail to identify the infection.
 In fact we do get reports from WordPress administrators whose WordPress website has been hacked yet the plugins did not report anything.
 And that is why a manual analysis is always the best way forward, though these plugins should not be underestimated either.
 They can still be used and will come in handy at a later stage.